wagtail/wagtail/docs/getting_started/tutorial.rst

 =======================

 .. note::
-   This tutorial covers setting up a brand new Wagtail project!
+   This tutorial covers setting up a brand new Wagtail project.
    If you'd like to add Wagtail to an existing Django project instead, see :doc:`integrating_into_django`.

 Install and run Wagtail